ChromiaProject/postchain-eif/postchain-eif-rell/rell/src/hbridge/hbridge.md

 ### Foreign mode

 In foreign mode, we assume that EVM is the origin of the token.
-This is mode is simpler.
+This mode is simpler.

 When token is moved from EVM to FT4 we mint FT4 tokens.
 When token is moved from FT4 to EVM we burn FT4 tokens.